 A couple of days ago, I was reading Proverbs 20—slowly and intentionally.
-When I got to verse 5, as we’d say today, it had me in a chokehold.
+When I got to verse 5, it had me in a chokehold:

 It says – The purpose in a man’s heart is like deep water, but a man of understanding will draw it out.”